 Specialisation begins in the second year with the aim to prepare you for your final year dissertation.
 In your second year, you will be given flexibility to shape your own path and focus on a specific topic, be it geological hazards, soil science, environmental radioactivity or glacial systems.

 You will spend your third year on placement, which may be in a science or non-science position.
 The placement offers you the opportunity to work as a full-time employee of the organisation whilst still receiving both academic and pastoral support from Lancaster University.
-Should you not be successful in securing a placement, you will automatically be transferred to the third year of the same degree scheme, without the placement year, in this case BSc Hons Environmental Science.

 The final year dissertation gives you an opportunity to work on a subject that really interests you.
 Many students choose projects with a substantial fieldwork component, benefitting from our strong links with external organisations in the UK and abroad.
 Alternatively, you can conduct your research in our own state-of-the-art laboratories, or gain access to resources from other departments to enable computer-based modelling, for example.